Weak limits for exploratory plots in the analysis of extremes

+\begin{Remark} Observe that the confidence bound in \eqref{eqconbandQQplot} depends on the value of $ \xi$.
+While obtaining the width of the band, we replace $ \xi$ by its Hill estimate (Resnick~\cite{resnickbook2007}, page 74).
+We could use any consistent estimator of $ \xi$ and the choice of the estimator does not seem to be important as far as the simulation study is concerned.
+It is well known that estimating the parameter $ \xi$ can often be extremely tricky, see ``Hill--Horror plots'' in (Resnick~\cite{resnickbook2007}, page 87).
+But as far as obtaining confidence bounds is concerned, we can get past that by using a conservative estimate of~$ \xi$, that is, a value which we strongly believe is not less than the true value of $ \xi$. \end{Remark}

-\end{Remark} We can approximate the above infinite sum by a finite sum which can be optimized depending on our choice of $M$ and $\delta$.
-If we fix a small $\delta$, i.e, $\epsilon$ now we can numerically approximate the quantiles of the distribution of $\sup_{ t\ge\delta} \frac{|W(t)|}{t}$ using Proposition \ref{prop:quantileofWtbyt}.
-This is what we use for creating confidence bands for the QQ plots in the examples in Section \ref{sec:data}.
-Simulation suggests that considering the first 15 terms of the infinite sum is enough to give us approximations correct up to the first 6 decimal places.
+\begin{Remark} It is clear that the probability calculated in Proposition \ref {propquantileofWtbyt} is very close to 1 if $M\sqrt{\delta}$ is small.
+We can approximate the infinite sum in \eqref{eqquantileofWtbyt} by a finite sum whose limit depends on our choice of $M$ and $\delta$.
+We use Proposition~\ref{propquantileofWtbyt} to create confidence bands for the QQ plots in the examples in Section~\ref{secdata}.
+Simulation suggests that considering the first 15 terms of the infinite sum is enough to give us approximations correct up to six decimal places. \end{Remark}